eschava/broadlink-mqtt/README.md

    * `{mac}` - MAC address of the device
    * `{mac_nic}` - last 3 octets of the MAC address (NIC)

+## Connect Broadlink device to wifi
+You need to use the [Broadlink e-control app](https://play.google.com/store/apps/details?id=com.broadlink.rmt) or [Broadlink Intelligent Home Center](https://play.google.com/store/apps/details?id=cn.com.broadlink.econtrol.plus) to get the device connected to wifi. **Don't use** [BroadLink -Universal TV Remote](https://play.google.com/store/apps/details?id=cn.com.broadlink.econtrol.international), as it is known to lock devices.
+Other apps have not been tested.

+Press the reset-button for 5+ seconds till the led starts flashing continuously.
+Now it is in "smart mode".
+Go to the `e-control` or `Intelligent home Center` app and add a new device.
+Fill in the wifi-credentials and start scanning while staying close to the device.
+When the led starts flashing slower, it is discovered.
+When the led turns off, it is configured.

+You (theoretically) can configure multiple devices at one.

 ## Start
 Just start `mqtt.py` script using Python interpreter.
 You may have to use `python3`.